 CHEF DARREN MACLEAN

-Chef Darren MacLean is one of Canada’s most acclaimed chef-restaurateurs, leading the country’s only restaurant group with three concepts recognized on Canada’s 100 Best Restaurants list.
-EIGHT ranks sixth nationally, marking the highest placement ever for a Calgary restaurant.
-NUPO holds the 30th position for its progressive approach to sustainable dining, while Shokunin ranks 74th, recognized for redefining contemporary Japanese-inspired cuisine.
+Chef Darren MacLean is one of Canada’s most acclaimed chef-restaurateurs, leading one of the country’s most recognized independent restaurant groups.
+In 2026, EIGHT ranked ninth nationally on Canada’s 100 Best Restaurants list, continuing its position as one of the country’s most celebrated dining experiences and one of the highest-ranked restaurants in Calgary.
+NUPO ranked 75th for its progressive approach to sustainable dining, while Shokunin earned the 74th position in 2025, recognized for redefining contemporary Japanese-inspired cuisine.
 MacLean was also honoured in Milan at The Best Chef Awards, becoming the only Calgary chef to receive this distinction and reinforcing his presence on the global culinary stage.

 MacLean’s flagship, Shokunin, is a high-energy Japanese izakaya centred on charcoal cookery and refined small plates.
-A fixture on Canada’s 100 Best for six consecutive years, it has hosted more collaborations with Michelin-recognized and World’s 50 Best-affiliated chefs than any other restaurant in Canada.
+A fixture on Canada’s 100 Best for six consecutive years, including a 74th-place ranking in 2025, it has hosted more collaborations with Michelin-recognized and World’s 50 Best-affiliated chefs than any other restaurant in Canada.

 With only eight seats and eight courses, EIGHT represents MacLean’s most intimate expression of Canadian cuisine.
 Inspired by the country’s multicultural identity, the tasting menu explores Canada’s culinary landscape through diverse cultural influences.
-Reservations routinely book months in advance, and in 2025, MacLean and EIGHT were awarded One Knife – Excellent at The Best Chef Awards in recognition of their contribution to the international culinary community.
+Reservations routinely book months in advance, and in 2026, EIGHT ranked ninth on Canada’s 100 Best Restaurants list, further cementing its reputation as one of Canada’s premier culinary experiences.
+In 2025, MacLean and EIGHT were also awarded One Knife – Excellent at The Best Chef Awards in recognition of their contribution to the international culinary community.

 MacLean’s vision also extends to after EIGHT, an intimate speakeasy concealed behind the restaurant and conceived as a continuation of the dining experience.
 Reserved initially for EIGHT guests and later open to the public, the eight-seat parlour features a refined cocktail program inspired by Satoyama, rare spirits, and bespoke glassware.